-- 25 Points Animals clean with proper watering, feeding, grooming, bedding and care apparent. - 20 Points Stalls clean and neat, bedding clean and fresh, feed and feed pans/buckets clean and in place at all times, water fresh, clean and in place at all times. - 10 Points Tack and Feed Area kept clean and neatly arranged, fork handles and similar equipment kept down. - 15 Points Alleyways Exhibitor's share of alley kept clean at all times, wheelbarrows and equipment kept from alley.

-- 15 Points Exhibitor Proper courtesy and conduct shown by exhibitors at all times including with the public and other exhibitors.
-Evidence that exhibitors are doing the herdsmanship (not parents). - 15 Points Identification Signage identifying 4-H member and Club displayed during stall set-up and maintained throughout Fair Week.
+- 20 Points Animals clean with proper watering, feeding, grooming, bedding and care apparent. - 20 Points Stalls clean and neat, bedding clean and fresh, feed and feed pans/buckets clean and in place at all times, water fresh, clean and in place at all times. - 20 Points Tack and Feed Area kept clean and neatly arranged, fork handles and similar equipment kept down. - 20 Points Exhibitor Proper courtesy and conduct shown by exhibitors at all times including with the public and other exhibitors.
+Evidence that exhibitors are doing the herdsmanship (not parents). - 20 Points Identification Signage identifying 4-H member and Club displayed during stall set-up and maintained throughout Fair Week.
 Ribbons displayed nicely.
-Sponsors/buyers clearly recognized. - 100 Total Points Possible per barn - Scores will be converted to % based on the number of total possible points for each Club, as each Club will have a different number of barns used.
-The scores are posted each day during Fair.
+Sponsors/buyers clearly recognized. - 100 Total Points Possible per barn - Scores will be converted to % based on the number of total possible points for each person.